Laci1953/Cowgol_on_CP_M/README.md

 HiTech's LINK is used to link the object files and build the final executable.

-The following executables are needed:
+The following executables are needed: (they belong to the HiTech C toolset and the Cowgol compiler)
  - $EXEC.COM , the "batch processor" from the HiTech's C compiler, who launches all the subsequent executables from the Cowgol toolchain
  - COWGOL.COM (a modified variant of the HiTech's C.COM), the component that interprets the command line and feeds into $EXEC run requests for the subsequent executables from the Cowgol toolchain
  - COWFE.COM , the "cowgol front end", who parses the source file, part of the Cowgol compiler